This post may contain affiliate links. Please read our disclosure policy.

 - Next add the rest of the butter, garlic, salt, pepper, poultry seasoning, fresh herbs, and parsley to the pan and cook for 1 minute.

-- To a 6-quart slow cooker, add all the bread cubes.
+- To a 6-quart slow cooker, add all the bread cubes (14 cups, reserve any extra just in case things get too moist).
 Add two cups of broth, beaten eggs, and the celery/onion mixture to the slow cooker.
 With a large spatula carefully combine everything in the slow cooker.

 - Cook on high for 30 minutes.
 After 30 minutes switch to the low setting and cook for another 3 -4 hours.
 I recommend checking on the mixture after about 2 hours to see if it needs additional broth.
 Add more broth as needed if you want a moister texture.
 Try only adding ½ cup at a time.